-14.0 COMPLAINTS PROCEDURE
+13.0 COMPLAINTS PROCEDURE

-14.01 The school's Complaints Policy can be found on the school's website.
-If a parent or carer has any concerns or complaints regarding the care or welfare of their pupils, after having spoken to the SLO, SENCO, class teacher(s), Learning Manager they can then request an appointment with a member of the Senior Leadership Team, who will be able to advise on formal procedures for complaint.
+13.1 Our schools' Complaints Policies can be found on individual school websites.
+If a parent or carer has any concerns or complaints regarding the care or welfare of their child, after having spoken to the SLO, SENCO, class teacher(s) or Learning Manager, they can then request an appointment with a member of the School's Senior Leadership Team, who will be able to advise on formal procedures for complaint.